 Apart from this, there are also a lot of nearby attractions where you can stop – Lodhi Gardens, Nizamuddin Dargah & Sikandar Lodhi Tomb.
 If you are a shopping and food lover, you are quite lucky as Khan Market, Mecca of Delhi for brand-conscious shoppers and Moti Mahal Delux, Flavours of Tibet, The Hungry Monkey, is only a stone’s throw respectively.

-Safdarjung Tomb also known as “Safdarjung ka Maqbara”, located in the capital city Delhi, was built in 1754 for Nawab Safdarjung.
+Safdarjung Tomb also is known as “Safdarjung ka Maqbara”, located in the capital city Delhi, was built in 1754 for Nawab Safdarjung.
 Safdarjung also popularly known as Mirza Mukim Abul Mansoor Khan, who ruled Awadh for many years, migrated to Delhi after the death of Mughal emperor Nasir-ud-din Muhammad Shah.

 When Mohammad Shah Ahmed Shah ascended the throne of the Mughal Empire in Delhi in 1748, Safdarjung was made the Prime Minister of the empire with the title of Wazir ul-Mamlak-e-Hindustan (Prime Minister of Hindustan).
 At the time the Prime Minister (Vazir) had all the powers, the king was only a puppet who was fond of liquor, opium and women.